 - The ImPACT Test is required of all incoming NCAA athletes as part of the initial Sports Clearance Process.

-- You will be directed to take the test using the instructions on page 3 of the Sports Clearance Process Instructions (pdf).
+- You will be directed to take the test using the instructions on page 3 of the Sports Clearance Instructions/Form (pdf).

 - Do NOT use the instructions for non-NCAA athletes, below.